xebialabs-community/xlr-telnet-plugin/README.md

 **This is a pre-release plugin that is still undergoing development.**

+This is a 'See It Work' plugin, meaning it has been enhanced to include functionality that makes it easy to spin up and configure a dockerized version of the XebiaLabs platform with this plugin installed.
+Using the provided test data, you can then try out the plugin features.
+This is useful for familiarizing yourself with the plugin functionality, for demonstrations, testing and for further plugin development.

 This document describes the functionality provided by the XL Release Telnet plugin.

+See the [XL Release reference manual](https://docs.xebialabs.com/xl-release) for background information on XL Release and release automation concepts.

+## Overview

 This plugin provides a way to run simple command sequences on a telnet server.
 At this point, its capabilites are quite unsophisicated.

-See the [XL Release reference manual](https://docs.xebialabs.com/xl-release) for background information on XL Release and release automation concepts.

-## Overview
+The plugin adds a new server type named 'Telnet Server'.
+Currently, there is a single new task type name 'Run Commands'.

 ## Requirements